 The job outlook for those seeking positions in database administration is quite favorable.
 Overall, the profession is projected to grow at a faster than average pace when compared with all occupations.
 This growth is anticipated through 2018.
 Demand for professionals in the field will increase as a result of organization’s continued use of information technology to provide operational support.
 Reliance on information technology will require organizations to ensure that data generated through operations is organized and secure.
 Increased threat of cyber attacks will also prompt a heightened demand for professionals in this field.
 Even though trends in business and information technology do indicate the need for more professionals in this field, outsourcing will begin to slow the number of available positions.
 Outsourcing in database administration enables organizations to cut information technology management and security costs.
 Professionals with advanced degrees and extensive experience in the field will have access to the most job opportunities.

-- Bachelor of Science in Information Technology : Database Management
+- BS in Information Technology - Database Management

 Liberty University provides a world-class education with a solid Christian foundation, equipping men and women with the values, knowledge, and skills essential for success in every aspect of life.